Measuring Weak-to-Strong Legibility of Reasoning Models: Results

-\textbf{Transfer utility metrics show internal tension.} First-order transfer utility (FOTU) exhibits a strong, negative correlation with second-order utility ($\rho = -0.68$), demonstrating the necessity of ``cognitive regularization'' to measure legibility; a high area under a student's transfer utility curve could be driven by front-loaded correctness, which SOTU penalizes.
-SOTU correlates positively with a student's regression rate ($\rho = -0.22$); the more often a teacher induces reversions in student logic, the more uniform the information density.
-Optimizing for all three---high overall transfer, and uniform information density with minimal regressions---forces a balance between making reasoning accessible to weaker models without leakage.
+\textbf{Transfer utility metrics show internal tension.} First-order transfer utility (FOTU) exhibits a moderate negative correlation with second-order utility (SOTU) ($\rho = -0.50$), demonstrating that while SOTU provides some ``cognitive regularization'', some reasoners do satisfy both criteria.
+SOTU correlates with a small model's regression rate ($\rho = -0.23$); the more often a large reasoner induces reversions in a small model's follow-on, the less uniform its information density.